Financial Support

 BCUC Bursary

-This bursary is unique to BCUC – every first year, full time undergraduate can apply for the BCUC Bursary, regardless of your household income.
+This bursary is unique to BCUC – every full time Student can apply for the BCUC Bursary, regardless of your household income.

-The BCUC Bursary is awarded in January in the form of cash, credits and tech to support you on your study journey.
+The bursary is split across your years of study in January and June in the form of cash, credits and tech to support you on your study journey.

-If you maintain 90% attendance and are up to date with your work, you could be awarded between £500 and £2,000.
+If you maintain 90% attendance and are up to date with your work, you could be awarded between £625 and £2,500 throughout your programme of study.

 £500 Campus Credits to spend on food, trips, stationery or facilities on site